declare-lab/tango/README.md

   <img src=img/tango.png />
 </p>

 🎵 🔥 We are releasing Tango 2 built upon Tango for text-to-audio generation.
-Tango 2 was initialized with the Tango-full-ft checkpoint and underwent alignment training using DPO on audio-alpaca, a dataset of pairwise audio preferences. 🎶
+Tango 2 was initialized with the Tango-full-ft checkpoint and underwent alignment training using DPO on audio-alpaca, a pairwise text-to-audio preference dataset. 🎶

 <p align="center">
   <img src=img/tango2-framework.png width=50%/>